DustinWatts/YouTubeLiveChat/README.md

 # YouTubeLiveChat
 NodeJS app to get chat messages from a live stream on YouTube.

-To run:
+To get the chat messages from a live stream on YouTube, two steps are required.
+The first step is to get the LiveChatId.
+The second step is to get the messages using that LiveChatId.
+Unfortunatly these are two different API's.
+The `--id` argument calls the <code>`https://www.googleapis.com/youtube/v3/videos`</code> API with two parameters: <b>&id</b> calls for a specific video (in this case a live stream) and <b>&part</b> with the part name set to <b>liveStreamingDetails</b> returns some properties of that video.
+We are interested in the <b>activeLiveChatId</b>.

+The next API call that needs to be made is to <code>`https://www.googleapis.com/youtube/v3/liveChat/messages`</code>.
+This is done with the `--messages` argument.
+In this case again two parameters are added. <b>&part</b> has two values: <b>id</b> and <b>snippet</b>.
+The value of <b>&liveChatId</b> is the previously obtained <b>activeLiveChatId</b> The call to this API returns live chat messages for the specified live stream.
+The messages live in `items[].snippet.displayMessage`.

+#Quick Use Guide

+Use:

 <code>node livechat.js --id [livestreamid]</code>

-This will get the LiveChatID from Youtube, where [livestreamid] is the ID that can be found in the YouTube video url: <code>`https://www.youtube.com/watch?v=[thisisthelivestreamid]`</code>.
+To get the LiveChatID from Youtube, where [livestreamid] is the ID that can be found in the YouTube video url: <code>`https://www.youtube.com/watch?v=[thisisthelivestreamid]`</code>.

 Use: